sunny/actor/README.md

 ### Play

 An actor can call actors in sequence by using `play`.
-Each actor will hand over the context to the next actor.
+Each actor will hand over the same context to the next actor.

 ```rb
 class PlaceOrder < Actor